-What is the course about?
+What is this subject about?

-What will I study in the first year?
+What will I study in first year?

-What will I study in the second year?
+What will I study in second year?

 How is the course assessed?

-What skills will I need and develop in this course?
+What skills will I need and develop on this course?

 What can the course lead to in terms of higher education and future careers?

-With regards to progression, this course does not guarantee a career in the theatre, but many students do go on to read Drama or Theatre Studies at university.
+With regard to progression, this course does not guarantee a career in the theatre, but many students do go on to read Drama or Theatre at university.
 It also provides a good analytical A Level which would support other subjects for university entry.
 Students who have studied either AS or A Level Drama and Theatre Studies have gone on to study a wide variety of subjects at university including Law, English, History and Psychology.

-What are the formal entry requirements for this course?
+What are the formal entry requirements

 Subject combination advice